mcp-rune 0.107.0

 FilePurpose

-lib/mcp/apps/selection-store.jsSelectionStore class — session-scoped Map
+src/mcp/apps/lib/selection-store.tsSelectionStore class — session-scoped Map with set({ strategy }), removeIds

 Tool Visibility